abe-frickelbude/arch-linux-install-guide/ongoing-documentation-dump.md

   re-applying the custom profile (i.e. the custom control curve is _not_ lost, the software just reverts to the automatic profile)

-## mkinitcpio nuisances and troubleshooting

-### Configuration presets and boot loader entry generation

-### Pitfalls of systemd-based initramfs in conjunction with systemd-boot

-Switching the initramfs image from `udev` to `systemd` requires some modifications to the kernel command line parameters to boot properly, especially on an "encrypted root" system.
-If using the `systemd-boot` EFI bootloader, the boot loader entries are managed by the `sdboot-manage` script which (re)generates the said entries every time a kernel is installed or removed.
-Unfortunately this script doesn't "know" anything about systemd-based init and only generates the required kernel command line parameters for "conventional" `udev`-based init scenarios.

 ## Bitz an' piecez